insin/newforms/docs/react_components.rst

 Custom async progress rendering
 ===============================

-By default, when an async validation is running, each of the React components newforms provides will render a ``<progress>`` element with fallback "Validating..." text.
+By default, when :ref:`async validation <ref-async-validation>` is in progress, each of the React components newforms provides will render a ``<progress>`` element with fallback "Validating..." text.
 However, the ``<progress>`` element doesn't currently lend itself to extensive customisation via CSS, especially cross-browser.

 To customise this, each component takes a ``progress`` prop which can take a function or React component which will be used to indicate an